Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Declarations

+\paragraph{Author Contributions} All authors contributed to the ideation and initial discussions.
+K.S., A.K., and V.D., developed the theoretical framework for model definition, observable parameterization, usage of classical shadows and expressivity analysis.
+K.S., A.K., and H.W. performed resource analysis and designed the training algorithm.
+K.S. designed the numerical simulation technique for classical shadows, developed the code, performed numerical experiments and analyzed the results.
+V.D. and H.W. supervised the work.
+K.S. and A.P.-S. wrote the manuscript and all authors contributed to the discussion of results and the review of the manuscript.

-\acknowledgements KS thanks Riccardo Molteni, Yash Patel, and Susanne Pielawa for insightful discussions.
+\paragraph{Acknowledgements} KS thanks Riccardo Molteni, Yash Patel, Susanne Pielawa, and Peter Wegmann for insightful discussions.
 This research was funded by the BMW Group.
 VD thanks the support of the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL programme.
 This work was also partially supported by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium programme (project number 024.003.03), and co-funded by the European Union (ERC CoG, BeMAIQuantum, 101124342).